DataDog/datadog-operator/docs/installation.md

         cpu: "500m"
 ```

-### Add Datadog credential to the operator
+### Add Datadog credentials to the Operator

-For some usecase (example: `DatadogMonitors` support), the operator requires to have access to a Datadog API and APP keys.
+The Datadog Operator requires access to your API and application keys to add a `DatadogMonitor`.

-Create a secret that contains this two keys.
-In the following example the secret keys are `api-key` and `app-key`.
+1. Create a secret that contains both keys.
+In the example below, the secret keys are `api-key` and `app-key`.

 ```
 export DD_API_KEY=<replace-by-your-api-key>